adarshraj99/ML-DL.md/processes & keywords.md

 Sigmoid function is old schoold now and new one is ReLU(a) = max(0,a) where a is activation.
 ReLU is Rectified Linear Unit.

 ### Supervised Learning:
-* A type of machine learning where the model is trained on labeled data.
+* A type of machine learning where the model is trained on **labeled data**.
 Here, model is trained to get a generalized answer for an new input data.
 * More accurate than un-supervised learning.
 Needs human intervention.
 * Supervised learning models are able to predict future.
 * More commenly used.